 Next, separate the flesh from the skin.
 This is easier with the thicker skinned pumpkins, a bit more of a hassle with butternut.
 Place all the flesh in a food processor, and blend until it looks like this:

 Use this puree to make whatever you like, from soups to pies, breads to ravioli.
 It's super easy and you'll never need the canned stuff again!
+I like to roast more than I need and freeze the excess.
+You could also can it after pureeing.

 Shared at Greens, TGIF, Pennywise, Tuesday's Table, Weekly Creative, Fabulously Frugal, ReTreat, Tuned In, Showcase, Project Inspired, Terrific, Mostly Homemade, Natural Living, Small Footprint, Full Plate, Love It, Simple Meals, Fluster, Eco Kids, Craftionary, Try A New Recipe, Thriving, HomeAcre, What I Am Eating, Wildcraft, Pin Me, Heart & Home, Mix It Up, Backyard Farming, Clever Chicks, Riverton, Waste Not, Extravaganza, Weekend Wander, Meatless, Domestically Divine, Adorned From Above, Wonderful Food, Seasonal Inspiration, Strut Your Stuff, Hearth & Soul, Teach Me, Anti-Procrastination, Healthy 2Day, Allergy Free, Traditional, Fat Tuesday, Slightly Indulgent, Totally Tasty, Tasteful, Homestead Barn Hop, Melt In Your Mouth, Sweets For Saturday, Show & Tell, Gluten Free Friday, Foodie Friday, Wellness Weekend, Green Resource, Simple Lives, and Frugal Food.